rey/reyhan.org/_posts/2012-07-09-how-to-backup-your-twttr.md

 ### Getting my last 3000 updates

-Before I could look at the automation bit I needed to get hold of all the updates from May 10 (the latest update in the `tweets.csv` file from the ZIP) up to my latest update (July 9).
+Before I could look at the automation bit I needed to get hold of all the updates from May 10 (the latest update in the `rey-tweets.txt` file from the ZIP) up to my latest update (July 9).

 I used [Erik Michaels-Ober's](https://github.com/sferik) [t](http://sferik.github.com/t/).
 This is a  a command-line interface for Twitter.
 It's pretty sick.